-Fred Bronstein—an accomplished pianist, dedicated music educator, and successful chief executive of American symphony orchestras—began his appointment as the first dean of the Peabody Institute of the Johns Hopkins University in 2014 and was renewed for a second five-year term in 2019.
+Fred Bronstein—an accomplished pianist, dedicated music educator, and successful chief executive of American symphony orchestras—began his appointment as the first dean of the Peabody Institute of the Johns Hopkins University in 2014 and was renewed for a second five-year term in 2019, and now, for a third five-year term in 2024.

 Early in his tenure, Dean Bronstein established Peabody’s Breakthrough Plan to focus the Institute on strategic goals and financial sustainability, built around five pillars: Excellence—to make Peabody as competitive as the most renowned schools of Johns Hopkins University; Interdisciplinary Experiences—to “own” the infusion of music and dance across other disciplines in higher education; Innovation—to establish Peabody, the oldest conservatory in the U.S., as a leading institution thinking about the future of the performing arts; Community Connectivity—to connect the Institute with communities through collaborations and partnerships, while giving students the needed skills to be flexible and vibrant 21st-century artists; and Diversity—excellence, changing demographics, and the evolution of the musical landscape make this central to the future of the performing arts.
 A renewal process engaging faculty, staff, students, volunteers, and alumni throughout the 2019-20 academic year resulted in a refreshed Breakthrough Plan 2024 and a reimagined mission and core values truly reflecting Peabody’s historic stature and position in the world today.